 - Florentino’s - Building on the success of their first restaurant based in the town of Carmarthen.
 Florentino's chose the popular seaside town for its second restaurant.
 The setting is St Julian's House - a grade II listed building overlooking Tenby harbour, with great views particuarly from the upstairs tables.
 The food is traditional Italian created by experienced chefs from Florence - an authentic taste of Italian cuisine.
 (St Julian’s House, St Julian's Street)

-- Simply Seafoods: A Tenby icon on the harbour wall - the queue outside says it all.
+Simply Seafoods: A Tenby icon on the harbour wall - the queue outside says it all.
 Try the crab sandwiches or the lobster rolls, all caught fresh.
+Get there early though.